Everything you do as provider org walks a fine line between privacy and efficiency. And nowhere is the balancing act more difficult than with faxing.

 That reveals a critical but often overlooked fact.
 While traditional faxing is expensive in terms of phone lines and staff hours, its true cost is its risk to compliance and patient care.

-But can the Private Fax Cloud™ RightFax architecture realistically improve upon an established, commoditized technology?
+But can Private Fax Cloud™ RightFax architecture realistically improve upon an established, commoditized technology?

-And as for the many organizations already using RightFax: are they stuck with a rip-and-replace ordeal, or can they keep their fax server investment while getting rid of surrounding costs?
+And if you’re one of the many organizations already using RightFax: are you stuck with a rip-and-replace ordeal, or can you keep your fax server investment while getting rid of surrounding costs?

-Below, we’ll explore both the obvious and hidden drawbacks of conventional fax architecture, then look more closely at how Private Fax Cloud architecture reduces or eliminates them in ways that public cloud faxing cannot.
+Below, we’ll explore both the obvious and hidden drawbacks of conventional fax architecture, then look more closely at how the Private Fax Cloud solution reduces or eliminates them in ways that public cloud faxing cannot.